sepandhaghighi/mytimer/README.md

 ## Usage

-⚠️ You can use `mytimer` or `python -m mytimer` to run this program
+ℹ️ You can use `mytimer` or `python -m mytimer` to run this program

 ### Version